tagoro9/fotingo/README.md

   * Create a new pull request against master with the messages of the commits and a link to the issue. *Default editor will open so user can edit message.*
   * Add labels and review requests to the pull request if any.
   * Set issue to *In Review* and add comment with a link to the pull request.

+* `fotingo release -i <issue-id> -i <another-issue-id> <release-name>

+  * Create a Jira version with the indicated name.
+  * Set the issues fix version to the newly created version.
+  * Update the issues status to *Done*.
+  * Create a github release pointing to the Jira release. *Default editor will open so use can edit the release notes*.

 ## Installation